microsoft/WhatTheHack/xxx-RockPaperScissorsBoom/Student/Challenge-01.md

 ## Description

 - Leveraging Docker & Docker Compose, build and run the app locally.
 You can use the `docker-compose.yaml` file in the `Resources.zip` file.
 - Test the app as an end-user and play a game.
-You can reach the app via `localhost`.
+You can reach the app via https://localhost

 ## Success Criteria